PCF is established. First organizational meeting held at the Howard Johnson’s restaurant in Clearwater.

-PCF receives its largest gift ever: $5.6 million.
+PCF receives its largest gift to date: $5.6 million.
 Annual charitable grant recipients climb from 15 to 25.

 Competitive grants for special projects are introduced, now known as Capital Improvement and Equipment grants.

-Construction begins on the Performing Arts Theatre in Largo Central Park thanks to a sizable PCF endowment.
+Construction begins on the Largo Central Park Performing Arts Center thanks to a sizable PCF endowment.